Transforming Mediterranean Water Management with OurMED

 OurMED is a research project tackling water scarcity in the Mediterranean.
 The project combines local knowledge with cutting-edge digital technology to create “digital twins” of the region’s diverse water systems.
 These virtual models monitor, simulate and predict environmental dynamics and are linked to real-world water storage and distribution.

 The project, part of the EU-supported PRIMA programme, takes a collaborative approach.
-Eight pilot sites in Mediterranean countries, including Spain, Greece, Jordan and Tunisia, along with Germany as an additional site, serve as case studies.
-Methods including rewilding, wetland restoration and urban greening are all tested in terms of their ability to restore ecosystem resilience.
+Eight demonstration sites in Mediterranean countries, including Spain, Greece, Jordan and Tunisia, along with Germany as an additional site, serve as case studies.
+Methods include innovations in monitoring approaches, such high-resolution sensing, EO techniques, smart models and tailored nature-based solutions integrated into digital twin systems, proposed as timely and advanced decision-making tools.
 In addition to advanced data modelling techniques, local engagement and knowledge-sharing are vital components of the project.

 While data modelling gives a broad picture, local engagement ensures that solutions are adapted to the specific conditions of each area.
 Communities possess valuable knowledge—such as historical water patterns and effective conservation practices—that can improve both the relevance and sustainability of new water management strategies.
 Likewise, when communities are directly involved, they are more likely to support and maintain these initiatives, ensuring they’re not only well-designed but also actively supported.